The most important time to enter the debugger is when a Lisp error happens. This allows you to investigate the immediate causes of the error.

 However, entry to the debugger is not a normal consequence of an

 error.
-Many commands frequently cause Lisp errors when invoked
+Many commands signal Lisp errors when invoked inappropriately,

-eval-expression-debug-on-erroraffects the setting of this variable in some cases; see below.)
+Note that eval-expression-debug-on-error overrides this variable in some cases; see below.

 When this variable is non-

-This variable specifies certain kinds of errors that should not enter the debugger.
+This variable specifies errors which should not enter the debugger, regardless of the value of debug-on-error.
 Its value is a list of error condition symbols and/or regular expressions.
-If the error has any of those condition symbols, or if the error message matches any of the regular expressions, then that error does not enter the debugger, regardless of the value of
+If the error has any of those condition symbols, or if the error message matches any of the regular expressions, then that error does not enter the debugger.

 If this variable has a non-